mdo992/bobsgame-fonts/Pixel Sans.md

 * F11E-F11F, F12A-F12B, F150-F151, F160-F163 – ISO 15919 diacritics from URW Palladio HOT
 * F4D0-F4D9 – Lowercase descending numerals
 * F4E3 – Copyleft
-* F4E9 – Capital J without serif (Textbook only), used in *Pokémon Black & White* and its direct sequel and some other games (e.g. Platinum, HeartGold & SoulSilver, Diamond & Pearl, Ruby & Sapphire, etc. etc. etc.)
+* F4E9 – Capital J without serif (Textbook only), used in *Pokémon Black & White* and the sequel and other games in the main RPG franchise
 * F5CC – Oblique Hyphen
 * F638 – Slashed zero (Fixedsys Excelsior)
 * F664-F669 – Symbols from *Zone of the Enders: The Fist of Mars*